 $110 per 30 minute sessions

 Payment in full is due at the time of your session.
-I accept cash, personal checks, VISA and Mastercard, and HSA (health savings account) cards.
-If paying by check, please be aware that all checks are deposited on the day of service.
+I accept VISA and Mastercard, and HSA or FSA (health savings account) cards.
+I keep your card information on file, and charge your session fee at the start of each session.

-I am an out-of-network provider for other health insurance policies (please read more in About Health Insurance Coverage section)
+I am an out-of-network provider for health insurance policies.
+However, I will when possible provide electronic insurance claim submission for you (please read more in About Health Insurance Coverage section).